Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Introduction

 Another promising candidate technology in 6G networks is reconfigurable intelligent surfaces (RISs)-empowered communication, offering a controllable wireless environment in a cost-effective manner \cite{di2020smart}.
 RISs are fundamentally based on meta-surface technology employing tunable electronic components such as PIN diodes or varactor diodes to dynamically control electromagnetic (EM) properties of incident signals \cite{basar2019wireless, di2020smart}.
 By switching between different states of these elements, RISs can manipulate EM characteristics of incident waves such as phase, amplitude, and polarization \cite{di2020smart}.
 This unprecedented capability of RISs positions them as a strong candidate technology for 6G wireless networks \cite{basar2019wireless}.
 Over the past few years, research on RIS has primarily concentrated on improved signal quality \cite{basar2019wireless}, physical layer security \cite{kayraklik2024indoor}, enhanced capacity achievement \cite{zhang2020capacity}, and passive beamforming designs \cite{wu2019intelligent}, which leverages RIS to shape the propagation environment in a constructive manner.
 However, a few studies have also examined RIS as a potential security threat, demonstrating how maliciously configured surfaces can degrade a legitimate wireless system \cite{alexandropoulos2023counteracting, rivetti2024malicious}.

 As 6G studies advance, a growing number of studies for RIS-assisted ISAC schemes have emerged in the literature \cite{elbir2022rise}.
 In \cite{wang2023stars, zhang2017matrix}, the sensing-capable RIS concepts have been introduced to tackle the inherent severe path attenuation of RIS-aided system designs.
 In \cite{luo2023ris, zhang2024intelligent}, a joint beamforming and phase optimization algorithm has been developed to satisfy quality of service (QoS) requirements of both communication users and sensing targets.
-Moreover, target-mounted aerial RIS-aided ISAC schemes have been presented to improve coverage \cite{xu2024irs} and facilitate accurate localization \cite{wang2023stars}.
-Furthermore, several studies have explored secure communication in RIS-assisted ISAC systems, considering scenarios where sensing targets could act as potential eavesdroppers intercepting legitimate users, while RISs are strategically configured to overcome security challenges effectively \cite{yang2024secure, liu2023securing}.
-Although prior studies have investigated the effects of eavesdropper targets in RIS-aided ISAC schemes \cite{xu2024irs, yang2024secure, liu2023securing, shao2024target, benchmark}, the joint impact of eavesdropper targets and malicious RIS attacks within an ISAC system has not yet been investigated.
+Moreover, target-mounted aerial RIS-aided ISAC schemes have been presented to improve coverage \cite{xu2024irs} and facilitate accurate localization \cite{cho2024enhancing}, {improve air to ground communication \cite{saikia2025hybrid}, mitigate malicious jamming \cite{chen2025energy} and enhance target detection probability \cite{mizmizi2023target}.} Furthermore, several studies have explored secure communication in RIS-assisted ISAC systems, considering scenarios where sensing targets could act as potential eavesdroppers intercepting legitimate users, while RISs are strategically configured to overcome security challenges effectively \cite{yang2024secure, liu2023securing}.
+Although prior studies have investigated the effects of eavesdropper targets in RIS-aided ISAC schemes \cite{xu2024irs, yang2024secure, liu2023securing, benchmark, shao2024target}, the joint impact of eavesdropper targets and malicious RIS attacks within an ISAC system has not yet been investigated. {This critical gap motivates this study, to jointly tackle these dual threats in an ISAC system.
+The optimization is performed under imperfect channel state information (CSI) of the eavesdropper channel, reflecting a practically relevant scenario where the legitimate base station (BS) has incomplete and uncertain knowledge of the eavesdropper, while a malicious RIS simultaneously attempts to degrade secure transmissions through deliberate interference attacks.}